 Generation Z (also known as Gen-Z or Post-Millennials) are those born roughly between 1995 – 2010.
 Whilst their predecessors, millennials, were digital pioneers, Gen-Z are tech-savvy digital natives who have grown up with a highly sophisticated media and technological environment.
-Understanding how we can appeal to Gen-Z will be key for consumer PR campaigns going forward.
+Understanding how we can appeal to Gen-Z through consumer PR examples will be key for campaigns going forward.

 Generation Z have grown up with uncertainty all around them – from recessions to the war on terror and social unrest around the globe.
 They are realists – they know that nothing can be taken for granted and are keen to make their own way in the world.
 In a recent study, 72 per cent of teens said they wanted to start their own business one day.